 To exercise any of the above rights or make a related complaint, please contact:

-Data Protection Officer, CILEx Regulation Ltd, College House, Manor Drive, Kempston, Bedford, Bedfordshire, MK42 7AB.
+Data Protection Officer, CILEx Regulation Ltd, Room 301, Endeavour House, Wrest Park, Silsoe, Bedford, MK45 4HS.

 You also have the right to lodge a complaint with the Information Commissioner’s Office.
 Their contact details are: